The Benefits of Decodable Texts

 Reinforces and Solidifies Their Understanding of Phonics

-When given a text that contains decodable words at a rate of 50% – 85%, young readers learn that both the alphabetic principle and phonics work.
+When given a text that contains mostly decodable words, young readers learn that both the alphabetic principle and phonics work.
 This knowledge can help unlock the world of books.
 If students receive explicit, systematic phonics instruction, but it is followed up with texts that have limited connection to the same skills, we run the risk of reinforcing the wrong idea: that phonics is random and has little to do with reading.
-Instead, if explicit, systematic phonics instruction is followed up with decodable text in which 50%-85% of the text contains the phonetic elements taught thus far, students develop an understanding that words can be decoded.
+Instead, if explicit, systematic phonics instruction is followed up with decodable text that text contains the phonetic elements taught thus far, students develop an understanding that words can be decoded.

 Builds Neuronal Pathways